linkja/linkja-salt-engine/README.md

 Exception in thread "main" java.lang.UnsatisfiedLinkError: no linkjacrypto in java.library.path:
 ```

+A redistributable version of the library is provided in this repository under the `lib` folder.
 The library may be placed in any directory found by the Java library path.
 If you would like to specify the library, you can include the `-Djava.library.path=` option when running the program.
 This can be the same directory as the linkja-salt-engine JAR file (e.g., `-Djava.library.path=.`).

 If you specify `--version`, the program will display the application version.